Skip to content

 Ved Stranden 18A, 1061 Copenhagen K.

-The museum has a lightweight wheelchair available for loan, which can be used by guests on the ground floor.
-It is also possible to visit the museum using a personal wheelchair, provided one or more companions can help bring the guest and wheelchair from street level into the museum and, if needed, between floors.
+The museum has a light wheelchair that can be borrowed and used by visitors.
+It is possible for visitors to visit the museum in their own wheelchair, if one or more companions can help bring the guest with disabilities and the wheelchair up from street level and into the museum as well as from floor to floor.

 Thorvaldsens Museum is part of the accessibility certification scheme “God Adgang” – Read more here